Best Wireless Headphones for Note 10 and Note 10+ Android Central 2020

 - Could have better battery life

-Truly wireless buds don't need to be expensive to be good and the SoundPeats TrueFree is a great example.
+True wireless earbuds don't need to be expensive to be good and the SoundPeats TrueFree are a great example.

-The Sennheiser Momentum True Wireless buds at its core were built for sound quality, which is expected coming from the company.
-They sound great with a neutral bass and mid-range, and boosted treble for an overall brighter sound.
-The Momentum True Wireless also offers excellent dynamic range and a solid soundstage for a truly wireless bud.
+The Sennheiser Momentum True Wireless 2 buds, at their core, were built for sound quality, which is expected coming from the company.
+They have a slightly boosted bass, but otherwise their sound is mostly balanced.
+The Momentum True Wireless 2 also offers excellent dynamic range and a solid soundstage given that they are a set of true wireless earbuds.

-Battery life is solid with four hours of listening time, and the included charging case give you an additional two charges, totalling 12 hours of listening time with the buds and case combined.
-Once the case is dead, you can charge it back up over USB-C. Unfortunately there's no wireless charging here.
+Battery life is solid; you'll get seven hours of listening time, and the included charging case give you an additional 21 hours, totaling 28 hours.
+Once the case is dead, you can charge it back up over USB-C. Unfortunately, there's no wireless charging here.

-The Momentum True Wireless are somewhat smart.
-Just like most other truly wireless earbuds, it pauses when you remove one out of your ear if you have both in.
-And it'll resume when both are put back in your ear.
-They'll also work independently of one another and unlike some older truly wireless buds, you don't have to worry about which bud is in your ear as they both connect to your phone independently.
+The Momentum True Wireless 2 feature some smart features.
+Just like most other true wireless earbuds, they pause when you remove one bud out of your ear if you have both in.
+Audio playback will resume once you put said bud back in your ear.
+They'll also work independently of one another and unlike some older true wireless earbuds, you don't have to worry about which bud is in your ear as they both connect to your phone independently.

 - Solid battery life all around